To Jean Shea ’19, nothing quite compares to the excitement of opening night.

 With the incorporation of a new curriculum, new courses, a liberal arts core, and more musicals and performance opportunities, the performing arts major will provide students with a well-rounded education that allows them to tailor the experience to best pursue their passions.

 “It’s a design-your-own experience,” said Adam Lampton, VPA chair.
-The department will now offer a major in performing arts with concentrations in dance, music and theater as well as a cross-disciplinary option.
+The department will now offer a major in performing arts with concentrations in dance, music and theatre as well as a cross-disciplinary option.

 Lampton says the curriculum is designed to place students in a position to enter a creative economy upon graduation and set them apart by providing them with a strong foundation in the liberal arts.